-B. Application Process - The Superintendent or his/her designee shall make reassignment applications available at all schools, at the Demographics & Student Assignments Department, and via the Broward County Public Schools website.
+B. Application Process - Applications will be available at browardschools.com.
+Schools and families will be notified prior to the opening of the application window(s) through a variety of digital, printed, and social media.
 The first opportunity for all applicants interested in a reassignment for the following school year will be between the first school day of December and the designated February deadline date identified by the Demographics & Student Assignments Department.
 Written or online applications must be submitted to the Demographics & Student Assignments Department by the designated application deadline to be considered as an on-time application.
 Applications received after the designated application deadline will be considered during the next opportunity or until the tenth day of school.
 A reassignment may be granted when it has been determined that the school has capacity based on historical enrollment trends and when a reassignment would not increase the school's enrollment beyond 102% Permanent FISH Capacity or beyond 110% Permanent FISH Capacity if the school has available relocatable capacity equivalent to or greater than 10% of the school's Permanent FISH Capacity.